Religion A Large Presence As U.S. Embassy Opens In Jerusalem

 "We are disappointed by the selection of Pastor Robert Jeffress to offer a prayer at the historic dedication of the American Embassy in Jerusalem," the ADL said Monday in a statement.
 "Jeffress is an unrepentant religious bigot who has a history of making hateful comments," the ADL said.

-"This is a moment when we should be trying to send out a message of hope, of peace and of inclusion, and that's not the message that many people associate with Pastor Jeffress," said Rabbi David Sandamel, the ADL's director of inter-religious engagement.
+"This is a moment when we should be trying to send out a message of hope, of peace and of inclusion, and that's not the message that many people associate with Pastor Jeffress," said Rabbi David Sandmel, the ADL's director of inter-religious engagement.

 Appearing on the "Fox and Friends" television program on Monday morning, Jeffress said remarks he has made in the past about Jews and others not going to heaven merely reflect Christian doctrine.